Kirom/CheckPvPAssistant/README.md

 # CheckPvPAssistant

 A World of Warcraft addon that adds convenient access to [Check-PvP.fr](https://check-pvp.fr) player profiles through right-click context menus.
+Supports LFG search results and applicants and generates full URLs for the player that is selected by default and can be copied to the clipboard immediately with Ctrl+C.

 ## Features